TnTech-ECE/S25_Team4_MyCapstoneProject/Team-Contract.md

 ## **Introduction**

-*This teamwork contract outlines the agreed-upon expectations, responsibilities, and guidelines for effective collaboration among the members of Team X. By adhering to this contract, we aim to foster a productive, respectful, and supportive team environment conducive to the success of our project.*
+*This teamwork contract outlines the agreed-upon expectations, responsibilities, and guidelines for effective collaboration among the members of Team 4.
+By adhering to this contract, we aim to foster a productive, respectful, and supportive team environment conducive to the success of our project.*

 ## **Team Expectations**